MPI-Dortmund/ALSTracker/src/ALSTracker/doc/details.md

 ### Vital Capacity

-Same analysis as for the ALSFRS-R score I did for the forced vital capacity:
+Same analysis as for the ALSFRS-R score I did for the slopes of forced vital capacity:

 ![](img/prior_vc.png)